hanshen95/multiagent-pg-a2c-with-safety-constraint/README.md

-# Multiagent PG/A2C with safety constraint (AdaTD)
+# Multiagent PG/A2C with safety constraint

 Add safety constraint to vanilla multiagent policy gradient (PG) and advantage actor-critic (A2C).
 The safety constraint is ensured by lagrange relaxation during training.